 Buying an insurance is not taxable.
 It also takes less time to receive than the gradual handover of estate to heirs.
 In addition to the tax benefits, you do not have to worry that there will be a problem from force majeure which will cause you to pass away unexpectedly.

-These are 5 things to know for heritage planning.
-The heritage management, taxes, laws, heirs and heritage handover with tax benefits are all essential.
-Heritage planning is, therefore, not just "for whom", but "how to effectively handover an inheritance" to heirs and future generations for your own peace of mind.
+These are 5 things to know for inheritance planning.
+The inheritance management, taxes, laws, heirs and inheritance handover with tax benefits are all essential.
+Inheritance planning is, therefore, not just "for whom", but "how to effectively handover an inheritance" to heirs and future generations for your own peace of mind.